 There are hundreds of different closed back headphones available on the market.
-And they all claim to offer the best quality, comfort, and price.
+And they all claim to offer the best sound, quality, comfort, and price.
 That makes choosing the right pair of closed back headphones somewhat difficult.

 This article will help you pick out your next pair of closed back headphones.
 Apart from our list of recommendations, we’ve also included a short buying guide and answers to common questions about closed back headphones.
 These can be found at the end of the article.

 Closed-Back Headphone Recommendations (2021)